- COMP.CS.140

 also words like “form” that begin with the forbidden word “for”.
 These keywords are allowed, however,

-if they are directly preced by a dot, for example .forEach
+if they are directly preced by a dot, for example .forEach and .format are allowed.

 Therefore, do not use variable or function names or even words in comments that begin with